eluczak/spotify-notebooks/README.md

 1. download your listening data from Spotify ([link](https://www.spotify.com/us/account/privacy/))
 2. install Jupyter
-3. pick a notebook from this repo and download it
+3. pick a notebook from this repository and download it
 4. review settings at the top of the notebook and run all cells.

 ## Examples of graphs